-Jayne Goble, public sector security expert at PWC looks at what the General Data Protection Regulation means for cyber security and if we’re prepared
+Jayne Goble, a public sector security expert at PWC looks at what the General Data Protection Regulation means for cybersecurity and if we’re prepared

 Public sector organisations need to focus on data and cyber security, not simply because of the costs and the reputational damage breaches cause, but also because of incoming legislation which steps up security and breach reporting requirements, and provides sanctions for non-compliance.

 The EU Commission has reached an agreement on 2 key data protection regulations – the General Data Protection Regulation (GDPR) and the Network and Information Security Directive (NISD), also known as the Cyber Security Directive.

 The GDPR will give individuals stronger rights, empowering them with better control of their data, and ensuring that their privacy remains protected in the digital age.
 Whereas the Cyber Security Directive will complement the GDPR, providing protection of IT systems in critical national infrastructure.

 The GDPR and Cyber Security Directive will apply to all public sector organisations collecting and/or processing EU citizen’s personal data.

 The GDPR and Cyber Security Directive are both EU pieces of legislation.
 This, of course, begs the question as to how far UK businesses need to take notice following the results of the EU Referendum.

 The Information Commissioner’s Office (ICO) has said that all organisations with operations and/or services within the EU, should work on the assumption that the GDPR will apply.
 This will ensure the UK maintains ‘adequacy’ for EU purposes and can continue to receive EU personal data.

 The Cyber Security Directive will also apply to organisations that provide elements of a country’s critical national infrastructure – i.e. operators in energy, transport, health, and banking – and operate and/or provide services within the EU.